1992 famine in Somalia: Effect of looting

-Some UN World Food Programme officials went as far to claim that 80% of all food aid shipments were being looted, a figure that has been heavily disputed.
+Some UN World Food Programme and UNOSOM officials went as far to claim that 80% of all food aid shipments were being looted, a figure that has been heavily disputed.
 This number was later used by President George H.W.
 Bush to justify the deployment of US troops to Somalia in December 1992.
 The estimate was directly disputed by Pakistani Brigadier-General Imtiaz Shaheen (head of the first UN troop contingent to Somalia) in an interview with British journalist Mark Huband as Operation Restore Hope began in Mogadishu.
 General Shaheen claimed that the amount of aid being looted was being exaggerated in order justify expanding the scope of the operation and that estimates of 80% were completely fabricated.

-Death Toll
+Death toll

 The figure of those who died during the 1992 Somalia famine is more difficult to estimate than with most famines, largely due to the highly uneven impact of starvation and mass displacement from the civil war.

 According to the BBC 220,000 Somalis died during the 1992 famine.
-This figure was reportedly surpassed by approximately 40,000 during the 2011 East Africa drought.
+This figure was reportedly surpassed by approximately 40,000 during the 2011 East Africa drought, which primarily affected the same region and communities as the 1992 crisis.